 Amplify Cardiac Health

 Being intrinsically rich in potassium breadfruit helps to dilate the blood vessels and arteries and control the blood pressure and heart rate.
 It also conducts electrical charges that regulate muscular contraction in the skeletal system including the heart.
-Furthermore, being a good source of dietary fibre aids to diminish cholesterol levels and boost good cholesterol (HDL) in the body.
+Furthermore, being a good source of dietary fibre aids in diminishing cholesterol levels and boosting good cholesterol (HDL) in the body.

 Manages Diabetes

 Breadfruit serves as an ideal vegetable in the meal plan of diabetics, as it averts a surge of blood sugar levels and improves insulin sensitivity.
-The presence of dietary fibre and protein delays the gastric emptying time, keep you satiated, cut down the intake of calories, thereby reducing the rate of glucose absorption and lowers the risk of developing diabetes.
+The presence of dietary fibre and protein delays the gastric emptying time, keeps you satiated, cuts down the intake of calories, thereby reducing the rate of glucose absorption and lowering the risk of developing diabetes.

 Also Read: Jackfruit: Health Benefits, Uses, Varieties, Recipes And Side Effects